 Both of these itineraries follow nearly the same route - heading south on Highway 191 through the Gallatin Canyon towards the town of Big Sky, entering Yellowstone through the West Entrance (West Yellowstone), exiting the Park through the North Entrance (Gardiner) and heading back to Bozeman through aptly named Paradise Valley.

-Our Yellowstone vacation (as you can imagine) spends more time inside Yellowstone National Park, while our Montana trip spends more time outside the park in Gallatin Canyon and Paradise Valley.
-Our Wyoming Adults Only Vacation begins in Jackson, WY - home of the classic cowboy.
+Our Yellowstone vacation (as you can imagine) spends more time inside Yellowstone National Park (4 days), while our Big Sky trip spends more time outside the park in Gallatin Canyon and Paradise Valley and two days in Yellowstone.

 Upon pick-up, you'll spend half a day exploring Grand Teton National Park (yes, you get to visit two national parks on this itinerary!) before heading north towards the South Entrance of Yellowstone National Park.

 If you picture the road system of Yellowstone as a figure-8 loop, we'll spend the next several days touring around the lower loop before exiting out of the South Entrance once again, driving south towards the Tetons.
 Upon arriving in Jackson Hole, you'll spend the last half of your trip exploring Grand Teton National Park and the "playground" surrounding the town of Jackson.